-Ramey, a 2005 graduate of McDaniel, returns to her alma mater as head coach, entering her second season in 2015.
+Ramey, a 2005 graduate of McDaniel, returns to her alma mater as head coach, entering her third season in 2015.

 She spent the previous two seasons as the head coach at Denison, where she amassed a 28-8 record.
 She made a pair of North Coast Athletic Conference tournament appearances, including winning the championship in her debut season.
-Ramey led the Big Red to an NCAA tournament win in her initial appearance, defeating Adrian 11-10 in double overtime before falling to Centennial Conference (CC)-champion Gettysburg in the second round to finish 15-5 on the year.
+Ramey led the Big Red to an NCAA tournament win in her initial appearance, defeating Adrian 11-10 in double overtime before falling to CC-champion Gettysburg in the second round to finish 15-5 on the year.

 For an encore, her Denison team opened this past season with 12 straight wins en route to a 13-3 campaign and another conference tournament appearance.

 After a successful playing career in both lacrosse and field hockey at McDaniel and graduating with a degree in exercise science and physical education, Ramey spent a year as a lacrosse coach and physical education teacher at Bedford High School in Bedfordshire, United Kingdom.